25000148897/M7003_Assignment2/README.md

 - Post-LLM papers (n = 30)
 - Declared-LLM papers (n = 10)

-A subset of papers is included for reference.
-The full corpus is described in the essay submitted via Cortex.
+All papers have been included for reference.

 ## Methods